 In theological language, this is called “structural sin.”

-The problem is, you can’t find a single “bad person” to blame.
+The problem is, you can’t find a “bad person” to blame.
 Because everyone is just “doing their job.”
 The sin isn’t in any individual—the sin is in the structure.

 What I Saw in Companies